seflless/s3sync/README.md

   - A .json file of the history is created/updated.
   - Rollback would be possible.
 (Todo: If demand is there.)

+## TODO

+  - Support file deletes and renames (Need to do asap.
+Doesn't really work without it).
+  - Rollback would be possible (If demand is there).
+  - Look into doing file level diffs (If supported).
+  - Make sure that uncommited files aren't synced.

 ## Authors